 Most helmets come with standard buckles that can pinch a child’s neck when buckling or un-buckling.
 Higher-end helmets now feature magnetic “pinch-free” buckles.
 While more expensive, they are worth the price if you can afford it.

-MIPS – Multi-Directional Protective System
+MIPS – Multi-Directional Impact Protective System

-MIPS is a newer technology that adds an additional layer of safety to a helmet.
+MIPS is a brain safety technology that adds an additional layer of safety to a helmet.
 If an impact occurs, a plastic inner cage rotates with your child’s head to provide better multi-directional impact protection.
 MIPS helmets are more expensive but are becoming very common.
 You can read all about the science behind MIPS on their website.

 To be fair, there are some that don’t believe MIPS adds as much safety as it claims.
 Those opposing arguments are nicely summed up on helmets.org.